-Your child is studying abroad, and you’ll be at home.
+Your child is studying abroad.
 How can you be involved?

 - Your child will have an enlightening and enriching experience, but just like in the United States, not every day will be good.
 Everyone has bad days sometimes.
 If your child is having a bad day it does not mean their entire experience will be negative.
 Realize that the first week is often the most difficult.